bbauska/meta-react-basics/README.md

 </details>

-Using the ref attribute on the input element, I can then access the current value and invoke the <b>focus()</b> method on it, thereby focusing the input field.
+<p>Using the ref attribute on the input element, I can then access the
+current value and invoke the <b>focus()</b> method on it, thereby focusing the input field.</p>

-There are situations where accessing the DOM directly is needed, and this is where the <b>useRef</b> hook comes into play.
+<p>There are situations where accessing the DOM directly is needed, and
+this is where the <b>useRef</b> hook comes into play.</p>

 <h4>Conclusion</h4>

-In this section (14), you have explored hooks in detail and understand how to use the <b>useState</b> hook to maintain state within a component.
-You also understand the benefits of using hooks within a React component.
+<p>In this section (14), you have explored hooks in detail and understand how to
+use the <b>useState</b> hook to maintain state within a component.
+You also understand the benefits of using hooks within a React component.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 15 of module 2 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>15.
 What is state?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<i>"Make it as simple as possible, but not simpler."</i>
+<p align="center"><i>"Make it as simple as possible, but not simpler."</i></p>

-<h6>...Albert Einstein</h6>
+<h6 align="center">...Albert Einstein</h6>

-Consider the different modes in an alarm clock and the situations you would use them in.
+<p>Consider the different modes in an alarm clock and the situations you would use them in.
 Typically, you have alarm on for setting a time to wake up, alarm off when this feature is not needed, and snooze for sneaking in a few extra minutes of sleep.
 Setting these modes doesn't require adding anything extra to your clock.
-They are built-in features that can be set with the push of a button.
+They are built-in features that can be set with the push of a button.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ w2-s15-a. components with props (169) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->